How Much Do UGC Creators Cost in 2026? Real Rates + the Math Nobody Shows You

 What does AI UGC cost compared to human UGC?

-Roughly 30-100x cheaper per video: $3-10 per AI-generated ad versus $200-$500 per human-created video with rights.
+Roughly 30-100x cheaper per video: $3-10 per AI-generated ad versus $200-$500 per human-created video once rights are included.
+The bigger difference is the cost of iteration — with AI, a failed hook costs a few dollars and five minutes, so testing ten angles is routine rather than a five-figure line item.
 Try the math on your own volume with UnrealUGC's pricing — there's a free credit trial, no card required.

 Is AI UGC allowed in ad accounts?